provocon/coremedia-ubuntu-development/README.md

-# Generic Ansible Playbook to Prepare Ubuntu Boxes for CoreMedia
+# Patches and Ansible Playbook to Prepare Ubuntu Boxes for CoreMedia

 `coremedia-ubuntu-development`

+The patches in this workspace are prepared to patch a 1710 CMS-9 workspaces to be deployable as a single node configuration on a Ubuntu based host.

-This playbook is intended for preparation of CI nodes and other hosts, which need to be able to build [CoreMedia][coremedia] workspaces for CoreMedia CMS 9 or LiveContext 3 without any other installation steps necessary.
+The playbook in this repository is intended for preparation of CI nodes and other hosts, which need to be able to build [CoreMedia][coremedia] workspaces for CoreMedia CMS 9 or LiveContext 3 without any other installation steps necessary.

 Find mirrors of this repository at [gitlab][gitlab] and [github][github].